requirejs/requirejs/docs/node.md

 ## Doesn't Node already have a module loader?

 Yes it does.
 That loader uses the CommonJS module format.
-[For various reasons](http://tagneto.blogspot.com/2010/03/commonjs-module-trade-offs.html), the CommonJS module format is non-optimal for the browser.
+The CommonJS module format is [non-optimal for the browser](why.md), and I do not prefer [some of the trade-offs made in the CommonJS module format](http://tagneto.blogspot.com/2010/03/commonjs-module-trade-offs.html).
 By using RequireJS on the server, you can use one format for all your modules, whether they are running server side or in the browser.
 That way you can preserve the speed benefits and easy debugging you get with RequireJS in the browser, and not have to worry about extra translation costs for moving between two formats.

 ## Can I use server modules already written in the CommonJS module format?

 Yes!
-The Node adapter for RequireJS, called r.js, can automatically convert CommonJS modules into the RequireJS format on the fly, as they are loaded, so you can use your existing modules without modifying them.
+The Node adapter for RequireJS, called r.js, automatically converts CommonJS modules to the RequireJS format on the fly, as they are loaded, so you can use your existing modules without modifying them.

 However, RequireJS does not use search paths for modules.
 It only does the following: